The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Some counterexamples.

 \section{Some counterexamples.}

-In this section we provide the following counterexamples: \begin{enumerate} \item Non compatibility of solvable and over-solvable radii with duals (cf. section \ref{section counterexample to duality and exactness}); \item Uncontrolled behavior of solvable and over-solvable radii by exact sequences (cf. section \ref{section counterexample to duality and exactness}); \item An explicit example of differential module over a disk for which $\Fs_{\geq i}$ is not a direct summand (cf. section \ref{optimality}); \item Some basic relations between the Grothendieck-Ogg-Shafarevich formula and super-harmonicity of partial heights (cf. Remark \ref{rk : super-harmonicity}). \end{enumerate} All the examples involve a differential module over an open disk with empty triangulation.
-Indeed any possible counterexample to the above situations is reduced to this case by localizing to a maximal disk $D(x,S)$.
-This is because on $\Gamma_S$ all the radii are spectral and are compatible with duality and spectral sequences.
-Concerning iv) the potential failure of super-harmonicity at some points was one of the crucial difficulties of \cite{NP-I}, we here relate this to the presence of Liouville numbers.
+In this section we provide the following counterexamples: \begin{enumerate} \item Non compatibility of solvable and over-solvable radii with duals (cf. section \ref{section counterexample to duality and exactness}); \item Uncontrolled behavior of solvable and over-solvable radii by exact sequences (cf. section \ref{section counterexample to duality and exactness}); \item An explicit example of differential module over a disk for which $\Fs_{\geq i}$ is not a direct summand (cf. section \ref{optimality}); \item Some basic relations between the Grothendieck-Ogg-Shafarevich formula and super-harmonicity of partial heights (cf. Section \ref{A remark on the Grothendieck-Ogg-Shafarevich formula}).
+In particular, a link between the failure of super-harmonicity and the presence of $p$-adic Liouville exponents in our differential module (cf. Remark \ref{rk : super-harmonicity}). \end{enumerate} All the examples involve a differential module over an open disk with empty triangulation.
+Indeed, by definition all the radii are spectral on $\Gamma_S$, and hence compatible with duality and spectral sequences (cf. Proposition \ref{Prop : 1-th radius and dual} and \eqref{eq : compatibility with duals}).
+Therefore, any possible counterexample to the above situations is reduced to the case of an open disk with empty weak-triangulation by localizing to a maximal disk $D(x,S)$.

+Concerning item iv), the potential failure of super-harmonicity at some points was one of the crucial difficulties of \cite{NP-I}, we here relate this to the presence of Liouville numbers in the exponents.